epfl-ada/ada-2020-project-milestone-p3-p3_deepmind42/README.md

 The goal of the project is to explore the Reddit hyperlink network and in particular to assess if the balance and the status theories can be applied for this dataset.
 Also, we examine if the network exhibit locally the same behavior as the whole network.
 We will use the embedding vectors of the subreddits to group them into clusters, and check if the balance theory prevails over the status one inside these clusters.
-Also, there might be clusters for which the dominant theory is different than for some others.
+Also, the dominant theory might be cluster dependent.
 One final important aspect is the temporal dimension of the network.
-We propose to analysis the evolution of the network using the balance and status theories, which might reveal structural changes as the network grows (the addition of new edges or the modification of the sign of a previous one).
+We propose to analyse the evolution of the network using the balance and status theories, which might reveal structural changes as the network grows (the addition of new edges or the modification of the sign of a previous one).

 ## Research Questions